Maine Snowmobile Safety

 Snowmobile Driving/Riding Etiquette

 While riding the standard is to ride to the right, like cars on a road.
-Staying to right will help everyone’s day run a lot smoother and keep everyone safe.
+Staying to the right will help everyone’s day run a lot smoother and keep everyone safe.
 It is important to use hand signals while riding so that everyone else on the trail knows what you are doing, they cannot read your thoughts.
 Most of the hand signals used are the same as when riding a bike.
-Also keep in mind that not only is it dangerous to operate a snowmobile while intoxicated it is illegal.
+Also, keep in mind that not only is it dangerous to operate a snowmobile while intoxicated it is illegal.

 Snowmobile Safety Tips

 Bring a map and stay on marked trails.
 It is dangerous enough if you are lost or injured on marked trails but if you are not even on an official trail it will be increasingly more difficult to find you and that could cost you more than just a day of fun.
 Another way to get into trouble real fast is to snowmobile alone.
 If you are with friends and something happens they can help.
 If you are alone you can easily find yourself stranded miles from help.
 Something else that is good to know is that even though some trails pass through private property the landowner is not responsible for the upkeep or safeness of the trail.